nori-dot-eco/contracts/docs/RemovalsByYearLib.md

 Removes a removal from the collection.

-_Removes the removal from the Enumerable Set that corresponds to its year._
+<i>Removes the removal from the Enumerable Set that corresponds to its year.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |